derekolson09/SQLTraining/README.md

 # SQLTraining - Overview

 This repository is meant to be a starting point for learning the basics of SQL.
 Included in it is practice using joins, transact sql, selections, stored procedures, views.
-It will be rather extensive.
+It will be rather extensive but not exhaustive.
 This is specific for MSSQL Server.
 This tutorial is based off using Windows OS, but can be altered to Unix systems accordingly, you will just have to do a bit of googleing.

 # Tool Recommendations